megatronhack/CS-Projects/FoodDash/README.md

 This is a Spring-based web application, an online food order website.

-It's deployed on my AWS server and can be accessed.
-Here is the [link](http://54.86.213.235/).
+It's deployed on my AWS EC2 server and can be accessed through the [link](http://54.86.213.235/).

-The frontend is based on React JavaScript.
-The backend is implemented with Java Spring framework.
+The [frontend](foodDash-web-frontend) is based on React and ANT design.

+The [backend](foodDash-backend) is implemented with Java Spring framework and Hibernate, with AWS MySQL database.

 # Frontend Features